 There’s not much to dislike about this effort, as there’s no cost to it but plenty of theoretical benefit.
 I saw people grumping about how they don’t want to read comics digitally so this sucks, but my read on this is simple: just don’t read it!
 You do not have to read every comic!

 All that said, while I like it, I’m not sure how much upside there is to this, especially when compared to the DC/Webtoon collaboration.
 As cool as vertical scroll can be and as nice as it is to see Marvel embrace the way comics are going, it’s not like that structure is what attracts people to platforms like Webtoon or Tapas.
-This strikes me as a new way to deliver comics to the same people, and perhaps even a way those people don’t entirely want (I saw a fair few print comic enthusiasts scoffing at the mobile experience after this was announced).
+This strikes me as a new way to deliver comics to its existing audience, and perhaps even in a way those people don’t entirely want (I saw a fair few print comic enthusiasts scoffing at the mobile experience after this was announced).
 I think it’s a good thing, if only because it reflects a Marvel that’s open to change, but like with a lot of Marvel decisions, it’s half cool, half questionable in terms of how much of a difference it will make.

 That’s definitely exacerbated by the fact that I am not fond of the retooled and redesigned version of Marvel Unlimited.
 I’m a big Marvel Unlimited user, and as much as I appreciate unlimited downloads, the new browse functionality is considerably more clunky than the way it used to be.
 The whole thing feels like redesign without adding value.
 That said, it’s still early.
 I’ll give it more of a look later on, but my initial read is unfavorable.